ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 contact: finance@ieeevis.org
 ---

 This year brings challenges, but also opportunities.
 While we are saddened by the fact that we cannot be together in Salt Lake City, we are excited by the opportunity a virtual format brings us to expand our community.
+Even virtual conferences have costs, and hence registration fees are a necessity.
 To encourage new attendees and ensure maximum exposure for our various content presenters, we have made conference participation for conference attendees free while charging a fee for our content providers.

+We invite registrants requiring support due to special circumstances to apply for the use of the [diversity and inclusivity funds](/year/2020/info/inclusion-and-diversity/diversity-scholarship) and/or limited [fee waiver funds](#fee-waiver) (as appropriate), which may be used to offset registration costs.
+This model, while imperfect, aims at making sure that we keep running a vibrant and fiscally healthy conference even during these difficult times.
+Note that this year (only), the registration will be attached to content-items (e.g. papers, short papers, posters, panel organization, etc.).
+For each content-item presented at IEEE VIS 2020, only one author is required to register.
+We have created a tier system to catalog the various content-items and the associated registration costs.
+For further information, please see our [Registration FAQ](#registration-faqs).

 All attendees need to register online in advance.